timKraeuter/LMCS-2024/README.md

 ## Custom properties

-The "Shipping goods twice" proposition results in the following graph condition in Groove:
+The **"Shipping goods twice"** proposition results in the following graph condition in Groove:

 ![Shipped goods twice proposition in Groove.](./artifacts/customPropositions/shippedTwice_groove.png)

+You can check if this state is ever reached by checking the following CTL proposition EF(shippedTwice).

-The "Shipping after retrieving payment" proposition results in the following graph condition in Groove:
+The **"Shipping after retrieving payment"** proposition results in the following graph condition in Groove:

 ![Shipping after retrieving payment proposition in Groove.](./artifacts/customPropositions/shippingAfterPayment_groove.png)

+You can check if this state is ever reached by checking the following CTL proposition EF(shippingAfterPayment).

 The GT system for the examples can be found [here](/artifacts/customPropositions/orderHandling.gps.zip).
 After downloading and unzipping, you can open it in [Groove](https://groove.ewi.utwente.nl/) to explore the state space in detail and run model checking.